risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-postgres-cdc.md

 The Postgres connector commits offsets to the upstream database, allowing Postgres to free up space used by Write-Ahead Log (WAL) files.
 This offset commitment happens during checkpoint commits in the CDC source.
 If there is high checkpoint point latency, WAL files may accumulate on the upstream server.

-To check for WAL accumulation on the upstream Postgres server, run this SQL query:
+To check for WAL accumulation on the upstream Postgres server, run this SQL query on upstream Postgres:

 ```sql
 SELECT slot_name,